 Most people who experience trauma will feel overwhelmed in the aftermath, they may feel anxious and troubled as they process events, however this will normally follow a logical pattern and lift, usually within a few days or weeks.
 PTSD will last more than 30 days and instead of lifting, the symptoms remain and can even intensify over time.

 The most common symptoms of PTSD are reliving the experience; usually through flashbacks or dreams, avoidance of triggering situations and hypervigilance (heightened senses and emotion).
-These are explored more in the articles below.

 The good news is the outlook is positive for PTSD sufferers; there are therapies available that can be extremely effective in combatting this disorder.
 Treatments include cognative behavioural therapy (CBT), eye movement desensitisation and reprocessing (EMDR), medication, and other talking therapies available.
 Again, the articles below go into more detail.
 We also suggest you see your GP if you are struggling with symptoms of PTSD as they will be able to advise you on treatment options based on your individual circumstances and what is available in your local area.